OP-TED/ted-rdf-conversion-pipeline/README.md

 <hr>

-## Installation for semantic engineers
+## Installation for software engineers

 Make sure you have installed `Docker` and `docker-compose`.